“Pizza, pasta and mandolin”: how many times have you heard our beautiful country described? As if Italy is reduced only to this!

 After an hour, brush the meat with lard and bring the steel spit closer to the flame and continue roasting for more than two/three hours.

-To know whether your meat is cooked or not, place a knife in the thigh and look for the hot, crispy and succulent piece.
+To know whether your meat is cooked or not, place a knife in the thigh and look for a hot, crispy and succulent piece.

 Apart from this method, people also opt for the traditional one where a large pit is dug and is covered with rocks.